FangfeiLi05/PyFitSeq/README.md

 * Install pyfitseq by running `pip install .`

 **OR**
-* Run `pip install git+https://github.com/FangfeiLi05/PyFitSeq.git` to install without cloning the repository.
+* Run `python3 -m pip install git+https://github.com/darachm/PyFitSeq.git` to install
+  without cloning the repository.

 #### 2a Alternative, use in a Singularity container